 The Cavanis moved here from Spirito Santo in 1811 and then Canossian nuns

-moved in in 1863.
+moved in in 1863, and they remain here.
 The complex has been used as a teacher-training college,

 The church was restored in late 1990s by